a-giovagnoli/Custom-QUBO-penalty/README.md

-# Custom-QUBO-penalty
+# Custom-QUBO-penalties
-A PDF summing up an idea on how to implement a custom QUBO penalty
+A PDF where I sum up an idea to convert any custom constraint for a Quadratic Unconstrained Binary Optimization (QUBO) problem into a penalty that can be added or subtracted from the objective function.